Anxiety disorder

-Anxiety disorders are a cluster of mental disorders characterized by significant and uncontrollable feelings of anxiety and fear such that a person's social, occupational, and personal function are significantly impaired.
-Anxiety may cause physical and cognitive symptoms, such as restlessness, irritability, easy fatiguability, difficulty concentrating, increased heart rate, chest pain, abdominal pain, and a variety of other symptoms that may vary based on the individual.
+Anxiety disorders are a group of mental disorders characterized by significant and uncontrollable feelings of anxiety and fear such that a person's social, occupational, and personal functions are significantly impaired.
+Anxiety may cause physical and cognitive symptoms, such as a sense of impending doom, restlessness, irritability, easy fatigue, difficulty concentrating, increased heart rate, chest pain, abdominal pain, and a variety of other symptoms that vary based on the individual.

 In casual discourse, the words anxiety and fear are often used interchangeably.
-In clinical usage, they have distinct meanings: anxiety is defined as an unpleasant emotional state for which the cause is either not readily identified or perceived to be uncontrollable or unavoidable, whereas fear is an emotional and physiological response to a recognized external threat.
-The umbrella term anxiety disorder refers to a number of specific disorders that include fears (phobias) or anxiety symptoms.
+In clinical usage, they have distinct meanings; anxiety is clinically defined as an unpleasant emotional state for which the cause is either not readily identified or perceived to be uncontrollable or unavoidable, whereas fear is clinically defined as an emotional and physiological response to a recognized external threat.
+The umbrella term 'anxiety disorder' refers to a number of specific disorders that include fears (phobias) and/or anxiety symptoms.

-There are several types of anxiety disorders, including generalized anxiety disorder, illness anxiety disorder, specific phobia, social anxiety disorder, separation anxiety disorder, agoraphobia, panic disorder, and selective mutism.
-The individual disorder can be diagnosed using the specific and unique symptoms, triggering events, and timing.
-If a person is diagnosed with an anxiety disorder, a medical professional must have evaluated the person to ensure the anxiety cannot be attributed to another medical illness or mental disorder.
-It is possible for an individual to have more than one anxiety disorder during their life or at the same time and anxiety disorders are marked by a typical persistent course.
-Anxiety disorders are the most common of mental disorders and affect nearly 30% of adults at some point in their lives.
-However, anxiety disorders are treatable and a number of effective treatments are available.
-Treatment helps most people lead normal productive lives.
+There are several types of anxiety disorders, including generalized anxiety disorder, hypochondriasis, specific phobia, social anxiety disorder, separation anxiety disorder, agoraphobia, panic disorder, and selective mutism.
+Individual disorders can be diagnosed using the specific and unique symptoms, triggering events, and timing.
+A medical professional must evaluate a person before diagnosing them with an anxiety disorder to ensure that their anxiety cannot be attributed to another medical illness or mental disorder.
+It is possible for an individual to have more than one anxiety disorder during their life or to have more than one anxiety disorder at the same time.
+Comorbid mental disorders or substance use disorders are common in those with anxiety.
+Comorbid depression (lifetime prevalence) is seen in 20–70% of those with social anxiety disorder, 50% of those with panic disorder and 43% of those with general anxiety disorder.
+The 12 month prevalence of alcohol or substance use disorders in those with anxiety disorders is 16.5%.

+Worldwide, anxiety disorders are the second most common type of mental disorders after depressive disorders.
+Anxiety disorders affect nearly 30% of adults at some point in their lives, with an estimated 4% of the global population currently experiencing an anxiety disorder.
+However, anxiety disorders are treatable, and a number of effective treatments are available.
+Most people are able to lead normal, productive lives with some form of treatment.